2021–22 Abahani Limited Dhaka season

 The 2021–22 season was Abahani Limited Dhaka's 14th consecutive season in the Bangladesh Premier League since initiation of the league, and 47th overall season in the top flight of Bangladeshi football.
-The season covered period were from 1 October 2021–31 July 2022.
+The season lasted from 1 October 2021 to 31 July 2022.

 Season summary

 November

-On 21 November 2021 the club has signed with Iranian forward Milad Sheykh Soleimani from Sepidrood Rasht S.C. for upcoming season.
+On 21 November 2021, the club signed Iranian forward Milad Sheykh Soleimani from Sepidrood Rasht S.C. for the upcoming season.

-On 29 November Dhaka Abahani played first match of this season.
-They have managed win by 2–1 goals against new promoted Swadhinata KS.
+On 29 November, Dhaka Abahani played first match of this season.
+They managed to win by a score of 2–1 against newly promoted Swadhinata KS.
 Two goals by Brazilian midfielder Raphael Augusto and midfielder Mehedi Hasan Royal.